Nimrod (album): Recording and production

-The album was recorded at Conway Studios in Los Angeles, and the band stayed at the Sunset Marquis Hotel during the sessions.
+The album was recorded at Conway Recording Studios in Los Angeles, and the band stayed at the Sunset Marquis Hotel during the sessions.
 Nimrod took four months to record; Armstrong partially attributed the lengthy recording time to spending "a little too much time" playing pool and foosball during the sessions.
 The recording schedule, which lasted from noon to two in the morning every day, became frustrating for the group members, who began drinking heavily.
-Bassist Mike Dirnt recalled, "One night one of us was walking down the halls knocking on people's doors while naked."
-Another incident involved drummer Tre Cool throwing his hotel room television set out of his window.
+The bassist Mike Dirnt recalled, "One night one of us was walking down the halls knocking on people's doors while naked."
+Another incident involved the drummer Tre Cool throwing his hotel room television set out of his window.
 Armstrong noted, "There was a lot of glass.
 You have to live that arrogant lifestyle every now and then."
-To keep the band focused, Cavallo enlisted his father and manager Pat Magnarella to supervise the group.
+To keep the band focused, Cavallo enlisted his father, Pat Magnarella, to supervise and manage the group.

 While working on Nimrod, Green Day explained to Cavallo their desire to create a more experimental album because the band had grown tired of its traditional three chord song structure.
-Armstrong drew inspiration from The Clash's landmark record London Calling, and referred to Nimrod as "the record I've wanted to make since the band started."
+Armstrong drew inspiration from the Clash's London Calling, and referred to Nimrod as "the record I've wanted to make since the band started."
 The album was intended to break the constraints of typical punk rock music.
-To preserve the quality of his songwriting, Armstrong began writing each song on acoustic guitar, to which the rest of the band would later add heavier instrumentation and faster tempos.
+To preserve the quality of his songwriting, Armstrong began by writing each song on an acoustic guitar, to which the rest of the band would later add heavier instrumentation and faster tempos.
 Green Day recorded around 30 songs for Nimrod and picked 18 of them for the record.
 Dirnt explained that the recording was much more loosely structured than previous albums, and that creating songs was the focus as opposed to making a cohesive record.
 He observed, "We've always screwed around with different types of music during our jams, but we'd say, 'OK let's stop and get back to the album.'
 This time we just let them come up."